govau/content-guide/_accessibility-inclusivity/wcag.md

 [WCAG criteria 1.4.1 (Level A)](https://www.w3.org/WAI/WCAG20/quickref/#qr-visual-audio-contrast-without-color){:rel="external"}

 Make sure that colour is not the only visual way of presenting information.
 People with visual impairment may not be able to see colours.

 #### Contrast

 [WCAG criteria 1.4.3 (Level AA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-visual-audio-contrast-contrast){:rel="external"} and [1.4.6 (Level AAA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-visual-audio-contrast7){:rel="external"}

-Contrast relates to the level of brightness between the content and the background
+Contrast relates to the level of brightness between the content and the background.

 There are different levels of contrast involved in meeting AA and AAA criteria.